mainaGioia/Home4Students/README.md

+# Home 4 Students

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+This project is my first attempt with React Native [Create React Native App](https://github.com/react-community/create-react-native-app).

 Made for the Home4Students student house in Technikerstraße 7, Innsbruck.
 Hoping that it can make the tenants' life easier :)

 ### Android